LokyiuChan/Lokyiuyoyo-Week2-DataPipeline/README.md

 - **Content length:** `content` must have at least 50 characters after stripping.

 Invalid records get one or more error codes: `missing_title`, `missing_content`, `missing_url`, `invalid_url`, `content_too_short`.
-The report also includes field completeness (title, content, url, date) as percentages and lists how often each error code occurred.